ITzTravelInTime/TINURecovery/README.md

 # TINURecovery

-Library with the Recovery Mode, Sandbox and User detection functions used by TINU (https://github.com/ITzTravelInTime/TINU)
+Library with the Recovery Mode, SIP, Sandbox and User detection functions used by [TINU](https://github.com/ITzTravelInTime/TINU)

-# Features and usage:
+# Features and usage

 SimulatableDetectable: